apache/nuttx/configs/nucleo-144/README.txt

    1) The I/O is 3.3 Volt not 5 Volt like on the Arduino products.
    2) The Nucleo-144 board family has 3 pages of Solder Bridges AKA Solder Blobs (SB) that can alter the factory configuration.
-We will note SB in effect but will assume the facitory defualt settings.
+We will note SB in effect but will assume the factory default settings.

   Our main concern is establishing a console and LED utilization for debugging.
-Because so many pins can be multiplexed with so many functions, the above mentioned graphic may be helpful in indentifying a serial port.
+Because so many pins can be multiplexed with so many functions, the above mentioned graphic may be helpful in identifying a serial port.

   There are 5 choices that can be made from the menuconfig: